Leesa’s Chronic Lymphocytic Leukemia (CLL) Story

 Treatment side effects and low-purine diet

-The reason it causes joint pain, as I understand it, is because your body is sloughing off the cancer cells, and it raises your purine levels.
+The reason it causes joint pain, as I understand it, is because your body is sloughing off the cancer cells.
+It raises your purine levels.
 They call it gout.
 I’m not sure if it was gout or if it was just joint pain, but I followed a low-purine diet that did not seem to do any good.
 But I did that for all those years.

 Why did you decide not to take the gout medicine?

 When I first started ibrutinib, I asked my oncologist.
-I had seen that in a support group that a lot of people started, I think it’s called Allopurinol or something like that, along with it.
+I had seen that in a support group that a lot of people started Allopurinol (or something like that) along with it.
 I asked him about it, and he said, “I can prescribe that if you want.”

 What worked for side effects?

 Next thing, and the next thing.
 Pretty soon, on top of ibrutinib, you’re going to be taking 5 other pills.
 I just chose not to.
 What did help me?
-Hot baths, or if it was just a hand, soaking my hand or a finger or wrist in a tub of super hot water and Epsom salts.
+Hot baths.
+If it was just a hand, soaking my hand or a finger or wrist in a tub of super hot water and Epsom salts.
 That was really helpful.
 I tried every cream under the sun: CBD cream, arthritis cream.
 None of it worked.

 What finally did help was taking steroids, but that did cause another issue that would need another medication.
 We finally decided that only on my horrible flares, where the pain had brought me to tears or that I couldn’t walk, that that’s when I would use the steroids.
 I only use them once a month to keep the other problem at bay and only take them for 3 days.